 Who We Are

 Our roots in the greater Bridgeport community are deep, dating to 1895, first as a YWCA and then as The Center for Women and Families of Eastern Fairfield County.
-On January 21, 2014, we officially changed our name to The Center for Family Justice, Inc., beginning an 18-month transformation into Connecticut’s first Family Justice Center and the 95th in the world.
+On January 21, 2014, we officially changed our name to The Center for Family Justice, Inc., beginning an 18-month transformation to become Connecticut’s first Family Justice Center.

 We serve six Fairfield County towns: Bridgeport, Easton, Fairfield, Monroe, Stratford and Trumbull.